 Verlag: Quality Chess

 Grandmaster Jacob Aagaard won the British Championship at his first and only attempt.
-He is the only author to have won the Boleslavsky Medal as well as the ACP, Guardian, ECF and ChessCafe Book of the Year awards.
-He is a FIDE Senior Trainer, and on his retirement from professional chess he has taken up the post of trainer for the Danish elite.
+He is the only chess author to have received the Boleslavsky Medal as well as the Guardian, ECF and ChessCafe Book of the Year awards.
+He is a FIDE Senior Trainer, and on his retirement from professional chess he has taken up the post as trainer for the Danish elite.
 His training material is used by amateurs, grandmasters and World Champions alike.

 The Grandmaster Preparation series is aimed at ambitious players

 Key to Symbols used

 My Intentions with this Book